 Attribute name Format Purpose Sample Identifier Medium string.
 No blank spaces allowed.
 Uniquely identifies this session definition into the system.
-"E2E" Description Long string Brief remarks about the goals and characteristics of the simulation Author Medium string Name of person or group responsible of the session definition "DMS"
+"E2E" Description Long string Brief remarks about the goals and characteristics of the simulation "This is a full end-to- end simulation for the EarthCARE mission" Author Medium string Name of person or group responsible of the session definition "DMS"